verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --threads <threads>

-.. option:: --no-threads

-   With "--threads 0" or "--no-threads", the default, the generated model is not thread safe.
-With "--threads 1", the generated model is single threaded but may run in a multithreaded environment.
+   With "--threads 1", the default, the generated model is single threaded but may run in a multithreaded environment.
 With "--threads N", where N >= 2, the model is generated to run multithreaded on up to N threads.
 See :ref:`Multithreading`.
 This option also applies to :vlopt:`--trace` (but not :vlopt:`--trace-fst`).

+.. option:: --no-threads

+   Deprecated and has no effect (ignored).

+   In versions prior to 5.004, created a model which was not thread safe.

 .. option:: --threads-dpi all